Newsletter No. 25 – Social Law – September 2015

 Soc.
 May 20, 2015 (n°13-13.967) FS-PB:

-Pursuant to the provision of the applicable collective agreement, the Court of Cassation overturns the appeal decision.
-The Court notes that under the very terms of the provision establishing a period of adaptation in the event of a change of class or function, this allows the company and the employee to have sufficient perspective.
-According to the Court, this presupposes a change of position and class, but in this case the employer notified the employee of the probationary period at a time clearly after the change of class.
+Based on the applicable provision of the collective bargaining agreement, the Court of Cassation overturned the Court of Appeal's decision.
+The Court noted that the very wording of the provision establishing an adaptation period in the event of a change of class or function allows both the company and the employee sufficient time to reflect.
+According to the Court, this implies a change of position and class, but in this case, the employer notified the employee of the probationary period at a time clearly after the change of class.

-Methods of calculating the amount of the severance indemnity
+Methods for calculating the amount of severance pay

-In this case, a journalist concluded a severance agreement with his employer then seized the industrial tribunal with a request to say that the severance produced the effects of a dismissal without real and serious cause.
+In this case, a journalist entered into a termination agreement with his employer and then filed a claim with the labor court seeking a ruling that the termination had the effects of a dismissal without just cause.

-The Court of Appeal accepted the employee's requests and held to this end that the severance pay provided for by article L. 7112-3 of the Labor Code constitutes severance pay within the meaning of article L. 1234 -9 of the Labor Code to which the termination agreement could not derogate to provide for compensation of an amount lower than that to which he was entitled under the terms of Article L. 7112-3.
+The Court of Appeal upheld the employee's claims, holding that the severance pay provided for in Article L. 7112-3 of the French Labor Code constituted severance pay within the meaning of Article L. 1234-9 of the same Code, which the termination agreement could not deviate from to provide for a lower amount than that to which he was entitled under Article L. 7112-3.

-The Court of Cassation, on the contrary, considers that article L.1237-13 of the Labor Code refers only to the provisions of article L.1234-9 so that the calculation of the minimum compensation is that provided for by Articles R.1234-1 and R.1234-2 of the Labor Code.
+The Court of Cassation, however, held that Article L.1237-13 of the French Labor Code refers only to the provisions of Article L.1234-9, and therefore the calculation of the minimum severance pay is that provided for in Articles R.1234-1 and R.1234-2 of the French Labor Code.